 Six Senses was founded in 1995 and has built a reputation of creating a sense of sustainability and wellness.
 All of these things are top-of-mind for modern travellers and when guests stay at a Six Senses property they can engage in:

 - Charity initiatives

 This is in addition to a luxurious five-star experience in beautiful locations such as the Maldives, Fiji, and the Seychelles.
-The brand will also open its first urban hotel in New York’s art district next year.

 - An online travel magazine called ‘Marriott Traveler’

 - Real-time, customer-centric marketing opportunities